Avian influenza

 Responsibilities

-• record what you see, where the animal was found, and take photos or videos
+• take photos or videos

-• avoid contact with sick or dead birds and do not allow your pets to touch or eat them.
+• avoid contact with them and do not allow your pets to touch or eat them.

 You also have other responsibilities below if you're a bird owner, hunter, bird enthusiast, bushwalker or researcher.